Fennis Dembo

-Fennis Marx Dembo (born January 24, 1966) is a retired American professional basketball player for the 1989 National Basketball Association champion Detroit Pistons.
-A small forward, he only played in the NBA for one season, averaging 1.2 points and 0.7 rebounds in 31 games.
-He was selected by the Pistons in the second round (30th overall) of the 1988 NBA draft.
+Fennis Marx Dembo (born January 24, 1966) is an American former basketball player.
+He played college basketball for Wyoming, where he won several accolades and had his number 34 jersey retired.
+He started his professional career with the Detroit Pistons and with them won the NBA championship in 1989.

+As a member of the United States national team, he won silver at the 1987 Pan American Games in Indianapolis.

 College career

 Dembo was barely recruited out of high school in San Antonio, Texas, but caught a break when he was sought out by Wyoming's then head coach Jim Brandenburg, who had previously been a high school coach in that city (and would later retire to San Antonio).
 Dembo's campus visit was the first time he had seen snow; he went on a snowmobile trip as part of the visit, and would remember in a 2009 interview that he had a gut feeling that Wyoming was for him.

 At Wyoming, Dembo had a successful career, finishing as the leading scorer and rebounder in Cowboys history.
 He accumulated 2,311 points and 954 rebounds.
 He was part of the Cowboys team that qualified for the finals at the 1986 National Invitation Tournament.
 The following year, the Cowboys qualified for the Sweet Sixteen of the 1987 NCAA Division I men's basketball tournament.
 At the 1987 NCAA Tournament, Dembo was the leading scorer, averaging 27.8 points per game.
 Dembo appeared on the cover of Sports Illustrated dressed as a cowboy.
 He was the first basketball player from the University of Wyoming to be featured on the SI cover.
 He was inducted into the University of Wyoming Athletics Hall of Fame on October 29, 1993.
 His number was retired and hosted up in Wyoming's Arena Auditorium during half time on December 7, 2019.